SH.02 - Academic Policies

 - Students are responsible for obtaining authorization from their instructor about posting examination materials, assignments, and/or exams on homework help sites or other Internet sources.

 - Students must do their work and submit only their work on examinations, assignments, and projects unless otherwise permitted by the instructor.

 - Students are encouraged to contact their instructor about appropriate citation guidelines.

 - Students may benefit from working in groups.
 However, students must not collaborate or cooperate with others on graded assignments, examinations, or other academic exercises unless directed by the instructor.

 - Students assume full responsibility for the content and integrity of the coursework they submit.

-- Copying from another's assignment or receiving unauthorized assistance from another during an academic exercise or in the submission of academic material.
+- Copying from another's test, assignment, or receiving unauthorized assistance from another during an academic exercise or in the submission of academic material.

 - Using a cell phone, calculator, computer, or other materials when not authorized by the instructor.

-Representing the words or ideas of another as one's own in any academic exercise.
-The following are considered to be forms of plagiarism:
+Plagiarism is representing the words or ideas of another as one's own in any academic exercise.
+Examples of plagiarism include:

 - Word-for-word copying of another person's ideas or words.